MicrosoftDocs/sdk-api/sdk-api-src/content/ocidl/nf-ocidl-iobjectwithsite-setsite.md

 The object should hold onto this pointer, calling <a href="/windows/desktop/api/unknwn/nf-unknwn-iunknown-addref">IUnknown::AddRef</a> in doing so.
 If the object already has a site, it should call that existing site's <a href="/windows/desktop/api/unknwn/nf-unknwn-iunknown-release">IUnknown::Release</a>, save the new site pointer, and call the new site's <b>IUnknown::AddRef</b>.

-E_NOTIMPL is not allowedâ€”without implementation of the <b>SetSite</b> method, the <a href="/windows/desktop/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface is unnecessary.
+E_NOTIMPL is not allowed.
+Without implementation of the <b>SetSite</b> method, the <a href="/windows/desktop/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface is unnecessary.

 ## -see-also